Rollout event-triggered control: reconciling event- and time-triggered control: Closed-loop guarantees

 \begin{theorem} (\cite[Theorem 1]{jaumann2020saving}) Suppose Algorithm \ref{algo:rollout} is applied with Variant 1, the conditions of Theorem \ref{thm:convergence} hold and the modified terminal cost \eqref{eq:terminal_cost_mod} is used.
 Then, the same guarantees as in Theorem \ref{thm:convergence} hold.
 Moreover, if $\frac{c}{g}\notin\N$, $\beta(k)$ converges to $\N_{[\max(0,b-\overline{N}g),b]}$ as $k\to\infty$ in closed loop. \end{theorem}

 Theorem \ref{thm:flexibility} gives a convergence guarantee for the bucket level if $\frac{c}{g}$, i.e., the inverted sustainable rate, is not a natural number.
 The guaranteed set of convergence for $\beta(k)$ is dependent on the maximum prediction horizon $\overline{N}$, the bucket size $b$ and the refill rate $g$.
-Nonetheless, for typical choices of the token bucket parameters and prediction horizon, itt effectively represents the upper sector of the bucket.
+For typical choices of these parameters, it effectively represents the upper sector of the bucket.

 To demonstrate that a small terminal cost on the bucket level indeed achieves the desired behavior, we revisit the numerical example from Subsection \ref{sec:performance}.
 We use the modified terminal cost \eqref{eq:terminal_cost_mod} both for Variants 1 and 2 with $\sigma=10^{-6}$.
 The initial bucket level is $\beta(0)= b =22$.